farnoosh27/NLP/DevOps/WalkinthroughCICD.md

 3) a bit more project-agnostic compared with poetry

 ## build.sh
-in the build stage, we want to build a **wheel** from our Python package, so here are the hatch commands
+in the build stage, we want to build a **wheel** from our Python package, so here are the hatch commands.
 ```
 #!/bin/sh
 set -e